 Some unexpected history

 Though the name Commando Bay did strike me as an unusual name at the time, I didn’t realise how literal it actually was.
 As it turns out, Chinese-Canadians were trained here in for guerilla warfare during WWII.
-With Commando Bay being such a beautifully quiet place today, it’s almost difficult to believe.
+With Commando Bay being such a beautiful quiet place today, it’s almost difficult to believe.
 Okanagan Mountain Park certainly has some unexpectedly interesting history, as also seen on Rattlesnake Island a little further north.

 Hiking Okanagan Mountain Park